cjpais/writing/serve/reflection/2020/q4_2020/index.md

 * Selling Data
   * Giving up Data for Discount (effectively selling your data)
 * Adjusting price based on wealth.
 Flattening wealth inequality curve

+One of the main reasons this never got finished was that my main two credit cards were not easy to get data from.
+This effectively killed the project.
+It was certainly possible to get my data from CapitalOne (see my analysis), but I don't think it was worth the time to continue to engineer such a fragile solution.
+Beyond this, my Apple Card is the only other card I use, which doesn't look like you can pull data easily from (c'mon Apple).
+Neither were integrated with Plaid at the time of writing which was what I was planning on using.

 While this project never quite got off the ground, I still think it is quite an interesting concept.
 I would like to revisit this at some point.
 Wether it be for financial data, or any of my data.
 This